This page serves as a guide to Singapore citizens on passport-related matters.

 How does it impact you?

-It is important for Singaporeans to immediately report the loss or theft of their passport as this allows ICA to promptly alert foreign immigration authorities and share information on the lost and stolen passports in order to curb the abuse of passports worldwide.
+It is important for Singapore citizens to immediately report the loss or theft of their passport as this allows ICA to promptly alert foreign immigration authorities and share information on the lost and stolen passports in order to curb the abuse of passports worldwide.